mateuadsuara/hof/hof.md

 writeEligibleDriverNames(fileStream);
 ```

-But that will solve a part of the problem and only for this concrete scenario.
+But that will solve a part of the problem and only for this specific scenario.
 We don't want to be tied to `eligibleDriverNames` so we can reuse it in more scenarios.
 We could generalise it a bit more by passing it as a parameter like this:

 ```js
 var writeEach = function(collection, stream) {